hanwenzhang123/fullstack-note/mock/README.md

 #### How do you generally improve performance?
 - use uglify and minify to reduce the bundle size
 - use content delivery network to improve the loading speed.
+- `React.lazy` and `React.suspense` support lazy loading with webpack.
 - use lazy loading to improve the page loading speed.
 - use shouldComponentUpdate to improve the component’s rendering performance